-Traders and weavers lived next to, but not necessarily in Spitalfields.
+Traders & weavers lived near, not necessarily in Spitalfields.
 Their late 17th and C18th domestic buildings were well appointed terraced houses, perfect for housing the French weaver families once they became successful; fine city mansions were built around the newly created Spital Square.

 substantial houses, built since 1700

-59 Brick Lane, on the corner of Fournier Street, was a plain but quite elegant, rectangular dark brick building with tall arched windows.
+59 Brick Lane, corner Fournier St, was a plain but quite elegant, rectangular dark brick building with tall arched windows.
 Even in a heavily built up street like Brick Lane, natural light could flood into the spaces inside.
-The building was described as having 2 storeys with a plain band between floors, 6 windows with red brick gauged arches and stone keys, recessed windows, a Palladian window in centre with semi-circular headed windows at sides (1st floor) and 4 segmental headed windows (2 blank in centre) on ground floor.
+The building was described as having 2 storeys with a plain band between floors, 6 windows with red brick gauged arches and stone keys, recessed windows, a central Palladian window with semi-circular headed windows at sides (1st floor) and 4 segmental headed windows on the ground floor.

 How was this building used over the centuries?